 2. Officer Training

 3. A Quarterly Prison Wide Peace Week

-4. YP Violence Interrupter program / Community Response
+4. Violence Interrupter program / Community Response

 The Safety Box was invited to develop program content for the adaptation of Cure Violence methodology in a UK YOI prison.
 The data can be seen below where group violence was reduced by 96% in one year.